saararaja/JSON-Data-Vignette/README.md

     ## 10    10      19261927           NA                3 Rangers
     ## # … with 28 more rows, and 1 more variable: teamPlaceName <chr>

+-   Function to create the dataframe "franch\_total".
+This data set will contain the total stats for each franchise.

 ``` r
 franch_total_func <- function(){